 Phone contact, other than making arrangements, I consider as my professional time.
 If there is an emergency or a very important situation I am fine for you to call me, and as soon as I am available, I will call you back.
 This may not be immediately if I am in transit or booked with clients.

 If you are in pressing circumstances, I am willing to talk with you on the phone to see what it is that you need, and if necessary, we can arrange a session at short notice.
-We can also agree to have a phone or skype session immediately, if that is what you need, and I am available
+We can also agree to have a phone or online session immediately, if that is what you need, and I am available

 Therapeutic contact outside of formal and full therapy sessions